Swift Book Builder

 With Swift Book Builder you don’t have to worry about formatting details.
 Mark the parts of your book that aren’t body text, such as chapter titles and section headings.
 Swift Book Builder handles the rest, generating a book you can publish at Amazon, Apple’s Books Store, and other online bookstores.
 Spend more time writing books and less time formatting them.

-The following book shows an example of an EPUB book published by Swift Book Builder:
+The Swift Book Builder User Guide provides an example of an EPUB book that Swift Book Builder generates.

-Swift Book Builder requires a Mac running macOS 11 or later or an iOS device running iOS 15 or later.
+Swift Book Builder requires a Mac running macOS 11 or later or an iPad running iOS 15 or later.

 I recommend using an iPad with a physical keyboard.
 Being familiar with the iOS Files app will also help when adding a cover image or opening the published book in the Books app.

-The iOS version is not currently on the App Store because Swift Book builder is in the early stages of development.
-When the iOS version is closer to a version 1.0, I will let people test it on Test Flight.
+The iOS version is not currently in the App Store because Swift Book builder is in the early stages of development.
+If you would like to try a pre-release version of the iOS app, request a Test Flight invite by using the form below.

 Mac Installation Instructions